mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirror.md

 docker.io/library/nginx:latest
 ```

 You can also set up the mirrors using Chinese sources.
 There are multiple choices: Aliyun 阿里云 (<https://registry.cn-hangzhou.aliyuncs.com>), Tencent cloud 腾讯云 (<https://mirror.ccs.tencentyun.com>), Wangyi cloud 网易云 (<https://mirrors.163.com>), Azure cloud (<https://dockerhub.azk8s.cn>), etc. Note that ACR does not provide public anonymous access functionality on Azure China, this feature is in public preview on global Azure ([link](https://github.com/Azure/container-service-for-azure-china/issues/60)).

-If you were using the Docker Desktop, you can find the settings in the preferences under "Docker Engine".
+If you were using the Docker Desktop, you can find the settings in the preferences under "Docker Engine":

 ![Settings in Docker Desktop for changing the registry mirrors](/assets/2023-06-27_chinese-software-mirrors/20230627-docker-settings.png)

-Once you successfully added the registry mirrors to Docker Engine, you should
+Once you successfully added the registry mirrors to the Docker Engine, you should
-also find the mirror using the `docker info` as shown below:
+also find the mirror using the command `docker info` as shown below:

 ```
 docker info